The Coronavirus Situation in Hungary

 - Hospital and care home visits are banned nationwide.
 The restrictions do not apply to severely or terminally ill patients.
 Also, one parent is also allowed to stay at the hospital with their sick child, and women due to give birth may also choose someone to accompany them.

 - Hospital staff, teachers, nursery and kindergarten staff are subjected to weekly testing

 - Record offices, government agencies remain open, but you are recommended to use e-services instead.

-- Post offices are open, but you are kindly requested to wear a mask or face cover.
+- Post offices are open.
 Expect delays in international deliveries.

 - Sporting events are closed for spectators.